Ensuring your parents’ finances are in order is a big part of taking care of them in their old age.

-So it is critical a power of attorney is arranged to enable a friend, relative or solicitor to take control of their finances when needed.
+So it is critical a power of attorney is arranged.
+This will enable a friend, relative or solicitor to take control of their finances when needed.
 It is not a pleasant thought, but one which must not be neglected.

 Warn them off scams

-Elderly parents can be too trusting and confused by technology, so your role as their de facto IT expert is to remind them to never pass bank details or passwords to anyone, beware of cyber crooks masquerading as bankers and not to do business with anyone they don’t know.
+Elderly parents can be too trusting and confused by technology, so your role as their de facto IT expert is to protect them against scammers.
+Remind them to never pass bank details or passwords to anyone, beware of cyber crooks masquerading as bankers and not to do business with anyone they don’t know.

-While it’s not an easy process to manage an elderly parent’s affairs, it is your responsibility to ensure they’re looked after, so approach it with respect and don’t leave it too late.
+While it’s not an easy process to manage an elderly parent’s affairs, it is your responsibility to ensure they’re looked after.
+Approach it with respect and don’t leave it too late.